Explore UCD

 UCD EDI Annual Conference 20 March 2024: Tackling Racism and embracing Cultural Diversity and Intersectionality

-To mark the International Day for the Elimination of Racial Discrimination (21 March) and support the development of UCD’s Anti-Racism Action Plan in line with the HEA Anti-Racism Principles, UCD community members are invited to this half day conference and lunch.
-The event will consist of internal & external speakers, workshops, awareness raising and lightning presentations.
+To mark the International Day for the Elimination of Racial Discrimination (21 March) and support the development of UCD’s Anti-Racism Action Plan in line with the HEA Anti-Racism Principles, UCD community members were invited to the half day conference and lunch.

 Registration 9:30pm - 10am